Village School students are bursting with curiosity and eager to soak up as much knowledge as they can.

 Our hands-on curriculum sparks a relationship to learning that’s fun and exciting.
 In the process, students establish a deep appreciation for the diverse and dynamic world around them.

-The Village School curriculum is driven by our core competencies with a focus on four core units of study — literacy, numeracy, science and social studies.
+The Village curriculum intentionally incorporates physical education, global languages, visual and performing arts, makerspace, and technology into the students' daily experience.
 By the sixth grade, academics align more closely with the Middle School.
-Students manage their own schedule, make choices regarding arts, P.E. and language, and engage in more academic research projects, offering new opportunities to share their learning.
+Students manage their own schedule; make choices regarding arts, physical education and language; and they engage in more academic research projects that offer new opportunities to share their learning.

 Village School Curriculum

 - Character Development

 - Life Skills & Social-Emotional Learning

 Real reading and writing lie at the heart of every day at Chadwick.
 Teachers guide students to build the essential skills they need to flourish as independent thinkers, readers, and writers.
 Reading and writing workshop groups and one-on-one conferences with teachers help students move from the basics of handwriting, phonics and spelling into exploring many genres and text types, writing fictional and informational texts, and discussing literature.
 Unit topics such as friendship, the human body, farm to table, and the diversity of Los Angeles inspire students to learn more about themselves, others, and the world.

 In the Lower Village (K-2), weekly visits to the Village library help students establish a deep appreciation for stories and books.
 In the Upper Village (3-6), students continue with the reading and writing workshop model to read, write and critically interpret texts with increasing insight, accuracy and depth.
 With frequent opportunities to write fiction pieces, persuasive arguments and nonfiction reports, students learn to write in various forms for different audiences.
 Students confidently express their ideas in written, verbal and visual form.